The daring feats of a ‘professional burglar’ serve as a stark reminder of the critical need for effective building security.

 In the graphic below, we have highlighted some of the steps that can be taken to improve your entrance security and help prevent tailgating and collusion.
 If you would like more detail, continue reading the blog below too…

 Fastlane Turnstiles technology makes thousands of calculations per second based on speed of passage, distance to the pedestrian behind and direction of movement, and can even detect luggage.
-It is this intelligent decision-making that can detect tailgating as close as 5mm, whilst at the same time avoiding false alarms.
+It is this intelligent decision-making that can detect tailgating as close as 5mm whilst at the same time avoiding false alarms.

 Using multiple infrared beams from enclosures mounted close to door frames, Door Detective accurately monitors movement in both directions each time a person presents electronic credentials to pass through the doorway.
-Door Detective also enforces the one card, one person rule, with alarms signalling when someone passes in the opposite direction to that which has been authorised.
+Door Detective also enforces the one-card, one-person rule, with alarms signalling when someone passes in the opposite direction to that which has been authorised.

-Monitoring entrance control operations and analysing the resulting data will help you to identify abnormal traffic flow and attempted forced entries, flag up any procedures which aren’t being complied with by employees and allow you to rectify this to further heighten building security further.
+Monitoring entrance control operations and analysing the resulting data will help you to identify abnormal traffic flow and attempted forced entries, flag up any procedures which aren’t being complied with by employees and allow you to rectify this to heighten building security further.